Successful weaning practices

 We know that we can actually turn the rumen function on early if we expose them to the right compounds at the right time.

-So I encourage most people to wean most years in that 15-20 kilo range, whether it's Merinos or crossbreds and cattle somewhere in the 120-150kilos range.
+So, I encourage most people to wean most years in that 15-20 kilo range, whether it's Merinos or crossbreds and cattle somewhere in the 120-150 kilo range.

 The reason being is that the economic impact of getting those animals off and under their own steam early is significant from a grass bank and a gross energy saving perspective.

-But, it also allows us to get a better handle on the behavior and the psychology of those animals.
+But, it also allows us to get a better handle on the behaviour and the psychology of those animals.

-So my experience anecdotally is when we wean earlier, those animals are much more settled through the weaning process.
-I don't think they've learned a lot of bad behavior.
+So, my experience anecdotally is when we wean earlier, those animals are much more settled through the weaning process.
+I don't think they've learned a lot of bad behaviour.

 Plenty of good concepts to work through there.